 1. The market is opening up for jobs.

-Opportunities are bubbling up out there for criminal justice grads, according to David Persky, chair of Saint Leo’s Undergraduate Criminal Justice Department.
+Opportunities are bubbling up out there for criminal justice grads, according to Saint Leo criminal justice professor Dr. David Persky.

 Much of the new hiring is being driven by the retirement of senior leaders in all areas of law enforcement.
 That’s good news for new grads looking to get into law enforcement on the ground floor and gain valuable experience.

 Opportunities at the federal level are exciting, but it typically takes time to land a federal job.
 Dr. Persky says it’s highly unusual for federal agencies to hire brand new graduates.
 He advises students to be patient and put in their time as patrol officers and deputies before looking to move into the federal sector.

 “The federal agencies go after current law enforcement officers, especially ones who are bi-lingual or who have some experience with accounting,” he says.
 “The FBI, in particular, likes to hire new agents who are accountants and/or attorneys.”

 Saint Leo online instructor Brandon Ball, a major with Florida’s State Fire Marshall’s Office and a veteran bomb tech, stresses that any law enforcement experience is good experience.

 “Competition for entry level positions is fierce,” he says.
 “It’s critical that officers get their foot in the door somewhere; then they can get picky about where they want to spend the bulk of their career.”